 Aya is very focused on university and she’s carefully selecting subjects to ensure she obtains an ATAR score that will see her being accepted to study law.

-The sisters are determined to find their independence in this new country, with Aya set to gain her provisional driver’s licence in a few months and Dalal applying for her learners in a few weeks, significant challenges, given their short time in Australia.
+The sisters are determined to find their independence in this new country, with Aya set to gain her provisional driver’s licence and Dalal applying for her learners, significant challenges, given their short time in Australia.

 With the support of Grow a Star, Aya and Dalal are on track to realise their dreams.